This article tells you about Vick Strizheus and his past.

-Vick Strizheus grew up middle class with strong healthy family and spiritual values.
-He is originally from the Ukraine and moved the the United States a preteen.
-He didn't know a word of english upon arriving.
+For starters, Vick Strizheus grew up middle class with strong, healthy family and spiritual values.
+He is originally from the Ukraine and moved to the United States as a preteen.
+He didn't know a word of English upon arriving.

 Vick's parents created what was considered an average family environment.

 Vick was taught, "you go to school, you study, graduate, get a degree, get a good paying job and take your vacation every other year.
-In between, you can find time for tv, maybe go out to eat and go see a movie when they could afford it."
+In between, you can find time for TV, maybe go out to eat and go see a movie when we could afford it."

 Vick's Biggest Breakthroughs

-Vick Strizheus' first biggest breakthrough was learning how to be the "best" at what he does.
+Vick Strizheus' spent most of his young adult career learning how to be the "best" at what he did.
 This was regardless of what he was doing or what conditions he was raised with.

 Without being the "best," I believe a form of resentment or fear grew on Vick.
-More importantly, from hearing his story I believe living the average lifestyle held him back from accomplishing what it was he really wanted.
+So he had, like, this extra motivation sort-a-speak.

 After Vick got married at the age of 20 this mindset of living his "best" hit him the hardest.
 He found himself living far below his standard of what being the "best" looked like as a husband and soon to be father.

-You see, Vick learned very quickly that the online marketing industry is full of saturated "pretenders" all doing the same thing.
-People he learned to separate himself from, but teaching others how he was doing it in the process.
+You see, Vick's biggest breakthrough came from learning very quickly that the online marketing industry was full of saturated "pretenders" all doing the same thing.
+People he learned to separate himself from.
+However, the secret was teaching others how he was doing it in the process.